 Spices are generally used either whole or ground as flavor additives for both sweet and savory recipes.
-Dried spices have more concentrated flavor than fresh spices.
+Dried spices have a more concentrated flavor than fresh spices.
 For most dried spices, use 1/4 to 1/3 the amount that is called for fresh spices.

 Although the name might suggest this spice is made of a mixture of spices, allspice is actually derived from the dried, unripe berry of a tropical evergreen tree native to Central and South America.
 Allspice gets its name because many people have described the spice's aroma as a blend of cinnamon, nutmeg, ginger, and cloves.
-The earlier on it is added into the cooking process, the bolder the flavor.
+The earlier it is added to the cooking process, the bolder the flavor.

 Anise, or aniseed, is derived from a flowering plant native to the Mediterranean region and is popularly used in Mediterranean, Indian, and Middle Eastern cuisine.
 Anise is not to be confused with star anise; star anise comes from a different plant and has a more pronounced licorice flavor.

 Annatto is a large, triangular-shaped seed that is derived from a tropical tree, which is native to South America and India.
 Common in Caribbean, Latin American, and Filipino cuisine, it has long been used for culinary and dyeing applications as well as preserving perishable foods.
 Additionally, annatto seed can be used as a cost-effective substitute for saffron's golden coloring; however, it is not a substitute for saffron's unique flavor.

 Caraway seed can be used for flavoring foods either whole or ground.
 They can be used in virtually any recipe, ranging from sweet to savory, to add an unexpected range of flavors.
 Add the seeds towards the end of cooking to avoid the bitterness that can result from lengthy simmering.